 As a job candidate, similarly, you should identify valuable functional needs associated with the position.
 Even better, locate needs that are beyond the obvious requirements outlined in the job description.

 A good example is knowledge of Mandarin or Hindi while interviewing at a company that outsources to China or India respectively.
 This may not be mentioned explicitly, but you could be given the job because you will be able to communicate with vendors in these countries.

 So, the next time you walk into an interview have these four parameters buzz inside your head.
 Every time you answer a question, utilize the homework that you have done regarding these four parameters.

 It will probably not be as neatly structured as it seems in this article, but your background work will offer guidelines that you can follow.

-More often you interview, greater will be your familiarity with this way of thinking about your suitability for a job and your profile as a candidate.
+More often you give a job interview, greater will be your familiarity with this way of thinking about your suitability for a job and your profile as a candidate.

-Although you will need to do fresh research for every interview, the overall familiarity will make you more fluent at using the four parameters – colour, size, shape and functional value.
+Although you will need to do fresh research for every interview, the overall familiarity will make you more fluent at using the four parameters – color, size, shape, and functional value.

 You will also learn to use the furniture metaphor in your head when you look at a job posting and debate whether you should apply.

 Go ahead, think like furniture before your next interview without giving up your human qualities!